 The idea is that if you were to lose your job, you would still have enough money in savings to cover your necessities for up to six months.

 A great way to help reach this saving goal is to participate in savings challenges.
 These make saving money fun and competitive.

 You want to end the cycle of debt.
 Saving for your child’s college will allow them to go to school debt-free and not have to get student loans.

 This is step 5 in his baby steps.
 It’s best to start this process when your kids are young.
 Begin by opening a savings account for them as a baby and consistently putting money in the account.
 You can also open a 529 or ESA investment account.

 12. Get term life insurance

 Dave’s number one tip for life insurance is to purchase term life insurance.
-He specifically recommends that your coverage amount is 10-12 times your income so that our income can be easily replaces in the event of your untimely death.
+He specifically recommends that your coverage amount is 10-12 times your income so that our income can be easily replaced in the event of your untimely death.

 According to Dave, term life insurance is the simplest and often cheapest form of life insurance that you can purchase.
 The point is to issue funds to your beneficiaries if you die during the policy’s term.

 13. Invest in mutual funds